 However, before you jump into action, there’s an important choice you have to make – what kind of prototype you’re going to develop.

-As you can tell by the title, you have two main choices.
-The choices refer to the prototype’s fidelity.
+Now, moving on to prototyping.
+As you can tell by the title, you have two main prototyping choices which refer to fidelity.
 Practically, the fidelity determines how much the prototype resembles the look and feel of the intended product – mainly its level of detail.

 The two options are: